Soundproof Wall Paint – Does it Work?

 3. Environment-friendly, Easy Cleanup and Affordable

-applying sound absorption paint on walls
+applying sound absorption paint on wall

 A girl applying sound absorption paint on walls